Frequently Asked Questions

 Where can I find information about the curriculum you offer?

 What is the district's formal complaint process?

 The District has an established procedure for considering complaints against the district and/or an individual employee.
-District administrators work diligently to resolve concerns at the informal level beginning with the teacher or the principal, depending on the situation, and encourage our parents’/community members to do the same.
+District administrators work diligently to resolve concerns at the informal level beginning with the teacher or the principal, depending on the situation, and encourage our parents/community members to do the same.
 However, at times situations may arise in which a person feels compelled to file a formal complaint regarding a specific situation or employee.
-When a formal complaint is filed, District Administration will follow the sequence listed under AR 1312.1, Complaints Concerning District Employees, available on the District website under Board Policies.
+When a formal complaint is filed, District Administration will follow the Board Policy to resolve the concern.

-If any person desires to file a formal complaint is directed to place their complaint in writing and submit it to:
+Any person who desires to file a formal complaint, is directed to place their complaint in writing and submit it to:

 Assistant Superintendent of Personnel

 How do I access my child's student records?